hoskra/hugo-metaviz/content/post/kensukekoike.md

 {{< figure src="/images/kensok/kk1_.png" alt="Penrose triangle" width="250px" class="content-img-center">}}

-First, we define the height of the triangle.
-The sum of all angles in any thiangle is 180 degrees.
+First, we define the height of the triangle.[^3] The sum of all angles in any thiangle is 180 degrees.
 This triangle is equilateral and therefore all the angles has $180/3 = 60$ degrees.
 Using goniometric functions we express the height using a side of the triangle:

+[^3]: Font used in visual materials is [Victor Mono](https://rubjo.github.io/victor-mono/).

 $$ tan(60\degree ) = \frac{h}{s/2} $$
 $$ h = \frac{s}{2} * tan(60\degree ) $$